CumulusNetworks/docs/content/cumulus-netq-47/Manage-Inventory/Monitor-NIC-Inventory.md

 To decommission a NIC:

-1. Stop the DTS container with the following command:
+1. Stop the DTS container on the NIC's host with the following command:

     ```
     docker stop doca_telemetry